hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 Introduction
 ------------

-vsc-Rproject is an in-house developed command-line tool that integrates the use of RStudio Projects into our HPC environment.
+The software `vsc-Rproject` is an in-house developed command-line tool that integrates the use of RStudio Projects into our HPC environment.
 It facilitates the creation, management and use of the RStudio Project and its associates vsc-Rproject environment.